fr-ser/scaffolding-management/README.md

 In the overall repo you can also run e2e and unit tests, though.

 Run `make test-all` to run all available tests.

+## Deployment

+The application is manually deployed via the `make deploy` command.
+In order to do this SSH access to the target environment is required.

+These environment variables should be set:

+- PI_SSH_PORT
+- PI_SSH_ADDRESS